“We are at a point now where acting is an absolute requirement”

 –Andrew Siegwart – Blue Mountain Village Association

 We have a labour shortage in our region, and the consequences will be damaging to our economy.
-That was the message Collingwood Councillors heard from Andrew Siegward from the Blue Mountain Village Association at the regular meeting of council on Monday January 15th.
+That was the message Collingwood Councillors heard from Andrew Siegwart from the Blue Mountain Village Association at the regular meeting of council on Monday January 15th.

-Mr. Siegward painted a bleak picture of the current labour shortage challenges facing business owners in the region, and made it clear that action is needed now to correct the problems before the situation becomes even worse.
+Mr. Siegwart painted a bleak picture of the current labour shortage challenges facing business owners in the region, and made it clear that action is needed now to correct the problems before the situation becomes even worse.

 Special events and associated demands for staffing continue to grow throughout the region